ZirZam-n/2do/README.md

 ## Install
 Follow these steps to install and use 2do:

-* Clone the project and `cd` into its root folder.
+* Clone the project and `cd` into its root directory.

 * Add execute permission to setup.sh file.